apache/airflow/docs/apache-airflow/ui.rst

 ............

 If you trigger a manual DAG run with the arrow-button, a form is displayed.
-The form display is based on the DAG Parameters as described in :ref:`_concepts:params`.
+The form display is based on the DAG Parameters as described in :doc:`core-concepts/params`.

 ------------